mehdi1514/Scalable-chat-app/README.md

 The primary focus of this project is scalability.
 Future enhancements include:

-* **User Authentication and Authorization:** Implementing secure user login and access control functionalities.
+* ~**User Authentication and Authorization:** Implementing secure user login and access control functionalities.~ Done ✅
-* **Persistent Data Storage:** Integrating a PostgreSQL database for permanent chat history storage.
+* ~**Persistent Data Storage:** Integrating a PostgreSQL database for permanent chat history storage.~ Done ✅
-* **Message Handling with Kafka:** Utilizing a Kafka cluster for efficient processing and temporary storage of high-volume messages.
+* ~**Message Handling with Kafka:** Utilizing a Kafka cluster for efficient processing and temporary storage of high-volume messages.~ Done ✅
-* **Background Data Migration:** Implementing a consumer service to gradually move messages from Kafka to the PostgreSQL database, preventing overwhelming the database with millions of concurrent queries.
+* ~**Background Data Migration:** Implementing a consumer service to gradually move messages from Kafka to the PostgreSQL database, preventing overwhelming the database with millions of concurrent queries.~ Done ✅
+* Implement a middleware for authorization.
+The user should not be able to access the chat page without being authenticated.
+* There exists only a single chat room as of now for all users.
+Create functionality to enable users to create their own chat rooms.

 ## Screenshots
 ### Two users chatting with each other